Avatiu

-Avatiu is a settlement on Rarotonga in the Cook Islands.
-It is located on the north coast to the west of the capital Avarua and is the location of Rarotonga's main port.
+Avatiu is a settlement in the Avarua district on the north coast of Rarotonga in the Cook Islands, immediately west of Avarua township.
+Avatiu Stream flows through it.
+Avatiu Harbour is the location of Rarotonga's main port and a fishing port.

-Notable buildings include a Mormon church and a family history centre and a branch of the Cook Islands Trading Company.
+Buildings include a Cook Islands Trading Company (CITC) supermarket, which is the biggest supermarket on Rarotonga, and a Mormon church and family history centre.
 The settlement's sports ground is known as "The Swamp" after the adjacent Avatiu Swamp.